pianoyeg94/go-kafka-queue/README.md

 # go-kafka-queue

 This package allows you to use Kafka as a message queue with at-least-once delivery semantics out of the box.
-Each incoming message's `KafkaId` attribute provides a mechanism to achieve idempotance within you consumer handlers (depends on how and where `KafkaId`s will be stored and later retrieved).
+Each incoming message's `KafkaId` attribute provides a mechanism to achieve idempotence within you consumer handlers (depends on how and where `KafkaId`s will be stored and later retrieved).

 All partitions assigned to a single consumer group member are handled concurrently and possibly even in parallel.

-Offsets are committed only after a message is processed by your consumer handler (more precisely messages are commited in batches).
+Offsets are committed only after a message is processed by your consumer handler (more precisely messages are committed in batches).
 It's advisable to set consumer's `AutoOffsetReset` policy to `AutoOffsetResetEarliest`, so that the first member to join a consumer group will be able to read the topic from the start, as if it was a typical queue.
-After other services join the same consumer group, they will continue processing messages starting from offsets previously commited by the first member.
+After other services join the same consumer group, they will continue processing messages starting from offsets previously committed by the first member.

 NOTE: consumer handler retries shouldn't take to much time, otherwise they will block other upcoming messages from the same partition.